A comparison between A. Sikelianos and K.G. Karyotakis

 Silent, sad, with humble manners,

-we would all have had fun during the funeral” (verses 21-24) .
+We would all have had fun during the funeral” (verses 21-24) .

 (“Αν τουλάχιστον, μέσα στους ανθρώπους